App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Variables: Event = binary (0/1), W = weight based on LTV correlation, cap at 63.

-• Basic Mode: No tags fire until consent; significant signal loss; modeled conversions fill ~40-60% of gap.
+- Basic Mode: No tags fire until consent; significant signal loss; modeled conversions fill ~40–60% of the gap.
+If you are still here, move to Advanced.

-• Advanced Mode: Tags fire in "cookieless ping" mode; better modeling inputs; ~70-85% signal recovery.
+- Advanced Mode (target): Tags fire in "cookieless ping" mode; better modeling inputs; ~70–85% signal recovery.
+This is the standard to hit.

 ATT Opt-In Rate Strategy